Rhys-Alexander/FYP/lit_struct.md

 - **Suggested references:**
   - Payan and Montana (2015) for early implementations
   - Wu et al. (2022) for 3D transfer learning networks
-  - **Gap:** Add references on 3D ResNet implementations and optimizations
+  - A Ebrahimi et al. (2020) on 3D ResNet implementations and optimizations

 ### 3.2 Vision Transformers for Volumetric Data